dh85/SpotifyWebAPI/Docs/AsyncSequences.md

 }
 ```

 Need item-by-item back-pressure instead?
-Every catalog helper that streams pages now has an item counterpart built on `streamItems`:
+Every catalogue helper that streams pages now has an item counterpart built on `streamItems`:

 ```swift
 for try await album in client.artists.streamAlbums(for: artistID, pageSize: 40) {